brightway-lca/brightway2/docs/index.rst

 Understanding the manual
 ------------------------

+..
    .. note:: This manual is `available as a PDF <http://brightwaylca.org/Brightway2%20manual.pdf>`_ or `on the web <https://brightway2.readthedocs.org/en/latest/>`_.

-In addition to this manual, there is a `discussion mailing list <https://groups.google.com/forum/?fromgroups#!forum/brightway2>`_, and a `Brightway2 development blog <http://chris.mutel.org/>`_.
+.. note:: In addition to this manual, there is a `discussion mailing list <https://groups.google.com/forum/?fromgroups#!forum/brightway2>`_, and a `Brightway2 development blog <http://chris.mutel.org/>`_.

 As this manual covers a lot of material, it can be a bit overwhelming, especially at first.
 The manual is designed to help you get started in the following order: